MobileTracker GDPR Data Processing Addendum

 b.
 Directive 2009/136/EC (amending 2002/58/EC directive) as of 25 November 2009

-When a MobileTracker.org's Customer enters into this DPA is nor a party to a service order or the master agreement as provided by data processor TOS, this DPA shall be rendered as invalid and is not legally binding.
-MobileTracker.org's Customer (a.k.a., data controller) shall with Data Protection Legislation in respect comply at all times in relation to all personal data provided to MobileTracker.org pursuant to the Agreement.
-The data processing will be executed until the agreement term of Customer's executive order for the SaaS services expires or prematurely terminated due to violation of TOS.
+If a MobileTracker Customer is not a party to a service order or master agreement as per the data processor TOS, this DPA is invalid and not legally binding.
+The Customer (data controller) must always comply with Data Protection Legislation regarding personal data provided to MobileTracker under the Agreement.
+Data processing continues until the Customer's SaaS services agreement term expires or is terminated due to a TOS violation.

 Document definitions and terminology

-Data controller (a.k.a., Customer) - an individual or a company utilizing MobileTracker.org data processor service
+Data controller (Customer) - an individual or company using MobileTracker data processor service

-Data processor - MobileTracker.org, SaaS (a.k.a., software as a data processor service)
+Data processor - MobileTracker, SaaS (software as a data processor service)

-Data subject (a.k.a., natural person) - an individual whose sensitive data is acquired and processed by a data controller and a data processor
+Data subject (natural person) - an individual whose sensitive data is acquired and processed by a data controller and data processor

 General Data Protection Regulation (GDPR)

-GDPR equally affects both data controllers (e.g. a company) and data processors (e.g. cloud-distributed software vendor).
+GDPR applies to both data controllers (e.g., companies) and data processors (e.g., cloud software vendors).

 a.
-Allow the visitors to select technical settings for data collection services
+Allow visitors to choose data collection settings.

 - Right of access by the data subject (Art.
 15 GDPR)